Create the ultimate social media report that can impress clients and colleagues alike by following these tips for social media managers.

 You can include metrics like:

 Want powerful reports?
-With Agorapulse, you can add-on Power Reports—free from now until the end of September 2020 for Agorapulse users.
+With Agorapulse, you can add-on Power Reports.

 You can create and save customized reports with metrics from 1-5 social profiles; analyze aggregated data charts; automatically send reports every week or month chock full of data, and choose date-to-date comparisons to see how your social media efforts are doing.
 You’ll save so, so much time in building reports once and for all instead of hours cobbling them together continually.